2026 Ballot Initiative

 Built by a growing housing coalition

-The Guarantee Act is authored by housing activists, including traditional affordable housing developers and social housing advocates.
-Our coalition is expanding; if you represent an organization that would like to endorse the Act or participate in coalition with other housing advocate groups, please visit our contact page or sign up above.
+Prop I is authored by housing activists, including traditional affordable housing developers and social housing advocates.
+Our coalition is expanding; if you represent an organization that would like to endorse Prop I or participate in coalition with other housing advocate groups, please visit our contact page or sign up above.